-We shall be CLOSED from 12:30 on Friday 28th September and re-open in our new building at 10:00 on Monday 1st October 2018
+We shall be CLOSED for clinical training from 12:30 on Wednesday 14th November and re-open again at 08:00 on Thursday 15th November 2018

-In the event of a medical emergency during this time of closure please telephone NHS111 by dialling 111
+If you need urgent medical treatment during this time of closure then please call NHS111 by dialling 111

 Lister Medical Centre is usually open Monday to Friday 08:00 to 18:00 (closed Mondays 13:00 to 14:00)